It’s easier than ever nowadays to create an ecommerce website.

 Online payment portals like Stripe let people pay for goods and services with a handful of mouse-clicks, and we’re hardly short of home delivery companies these days.

 Most of us can write reasonably well about goods and services we know and understand, especially if we feel passionately about them – or if we’ve created them from scratch.

-Indeed, one of the few hurdles to launching a home-grown business is the imagery.
+Indeed, one of the few hurdles to launching a home-grown online business is the imagery.